Mohammad Najibullah

 During his tenure as leader of Afghanistan, the Soviets began their withdrawal, and from 1989 until 1992, his government tried to solve the ongoing civil war without Soviet troops on the ground.
 While direct Soviet assistance ended with the withdrawal, the Soviet Union still supported Najibullah with economic and military aid, while Pakistan and the United States continued their support for the mujahideen.
-Throughout his tenure, he tried to build support for his government via the National Reconciliation reforms by distancing from socialism in favor of Afghan nationalism, abolishing the one-party state and letting non-communists join the government.
+Throughout his tenure, he tried to build support for his government via the National Reconciliation reforms by distancing from socialism in favour of Afghan nationalism, abolishing the one-party state and letting non-communists join the government.
 He remained open to dialogue with the mujahideen and other groups, made Islam an official religion, and invited exiled businessmen back to re-take their properties.
 In the 1990 constitution, all references to communism were removed and Islam became the state religion.
 For various reasons, such changes did not win Najibullah any significant support.
 Following the August Coup in Moscow and the dissolution of the Soviet Union in December 1991, Najibullah was left without foreign aid.
 This, coupled with the internal collapse of his government (following the defection of general Abdul Rashid Dostum), led to his resignation in April 1992.
 In 1996, he was tortured and killed by the Taliban.

 In 2017, the pro-Najibullah Watan Party was created as a continuation of Najibullah's party.
-Najibullah’s legacy remains mixed as supporters laud him for his democratic efforts while critics cite the various human rights abuses during his tenure as head of the KHAD as well as alleged corruption under his government.
+Najibullah's legacy remains mixed as supporters laud him for his democratic efforts while critics cite the various human rights abuses during his tenure as head of the KHAD as well as alleged corruption under his government.